DanLanEX/PoCUltraISOKeyGen/README.md

 # PoCUtraISOKeyGen
-Proof of Concept UltraISO KeyGen:[UltraISO Premium Edition Version 9.6.5.3237](https://mega.nz/#!GEEVELAC!_1ryDpTfaNzJ3OERNfVpw7cB4yq5PiwVazSYfr4_JFw)
+Proof of Concept UltraISO KeyGen for [UltraISO Premium Edition Version 9.6.5.3237](https://mega.nz/#!GEEVELAC!_1ryDpTfaNzJ3OERNfVpw7cB4yq5PiwVazSYfr4_JFw)

 this is a proof of concept keygen.
 it only has the possibilities to calculate the correct key.